NickSica/MIPS-CPU/README.md

 # MIPS-CPU
 MIPS CPU written in SystemVerilog
+This is outdated and generally horribly written.
+Check RISC-V Repo for a better version.